bergesinstitute/graf-method/book-3-unit-3.md

 En algunos casos, las dos opciones son correctas; usamos uno u otro dependiendo de la sensación que queremos transmitir.

-> In English: In some cases, both options are correct; we use one or the other depending on the feeling we want to convey.
+💂 In some cases, both options are correct; we use one or the other depending on the feeling we want to convey.

 *Estuve enfermo todo el día.* (I was sick all day.) — We are saying for how long that happened.